ChinmoyAnand/myrecipe/README.md

 We have used global advice controller for exception handling with custom exception classes.
 As we don't have the FRD so there are no business exceptions for business rules.
 ### Repository
+Mongo Auditing is used for maintaining the doc version, createDate, updateDate automatically.

-We have used here 3 types of repository.
+We have shown the features of 3 types of repository.
 * MongoRepository for Spring data JPA based search conditions.
 * SearchRepository for searching based on different filter conditions.
 It uses Mongo Template which makes it easy to do Criteria search based on fields present or not in query param.
 * AtlasSearch for advanced search which is super fast and can be used for auto-completion.
 As atlas search is only available in Atlas Mongo we have used it for this project rather having Mongo installed locally.
 [Nice article here on features of Atlas search](https://www.mongodb.com/developer/products/atlas/atlas-search-vs-regex/)

 ### Testing
 We have used Junit 5 for testing.
-Currently, we have for Controller class and incomplete.
+We have not written full test cases and not whole code coverage is done.
+Just wrote basic ones to demonstrate.

+We are using embedded Mongo DB for testing.
+For Integration testing we have used RestTemplate Test and to test controller we have used mockMvc.
 ### Reference Documentation
 For further reference, please consider the following sections: